 The fourth category represents those few people who are truly financially independent.
 They have both the money and the time to enjoy it.
 They were able to define their desired lifestyle, select an opportunity that would provide it, develop the knowledge, attitudes, and skills that would allow them to be successful, and then worked consistently with the right attitude for long enough to achieve their dreams.
 In addition, the selected opportunity allowed them to duplicate their time and/or money, so they have time to enjoy life.

-Denis Waitley (1997) suggests that the key to developing an ideal lifestyle is to first imagine it.
-He suggests taking the time to brainstorm what your life would be like if time and money were not issues.
+Denis Waitley (1997) suggested that the key to developing an ideal lifestyle is to first imagine it.
+He suggested taking the time to brainstorm what your life would be like if time and money were not issues.
 That is, if you had all the time and money you could imagine and you knew that more money was available if you needed it, what would you do with your free time?
 Where would you live?
 What kind of car would you drive?
 Where would you travel?
 Where would your children be educated?
 What would it feel like to be debt free?
 What charities would you support?
 What "toys" would you buy?
 The critical factor is to write these down and begin to look at ways to make these dreams and desires come true.

 Take a look at someone who has been doing what you would like to do or what you've been doing for 5 or 10 years longer.
 If that's where you want to wind up, then keep going.
 If it's not, you'd better make another choice and make some changes.

 Or said another way:

 If you want your future to be different, you've got to make some changes in your present.